Lotus Europa: Series 1

 The Series 1 or S1 Europa (also known as Lotus Type 46) was announced for sale to European markets on 20 December 1966.
 The first cars were delivered in France in February 1967.
 Volkswagen owned the rights to the Europa name in Germany, so cars for sale in Germany were badged Europe rather than Europa.

-The S1 was fitted with a modified Renault 16 1,470 cc inline-four engine and a 4-speed gearbox.
+The S1 was fitted with a modified Renault 16 1,470 cc straight-four engine and a four-speed gearbox.
 The engine was a special 82 hp version (as opposed to the 63 hp generated in standard form).
 Lotus adapted the affordable but lightweight Renault engine and gearbox to the revolutionary Europa longitudinal mid-engined layout, inverting the gearbox's crown wheel on its pinion gear to avoid having four reverse gears.
 The S1 weighed 610 kg.
 Autocar magazine achieved a top speed of 121 mi/h, and recorded a 0–60 mph acceleration time of 9.3 seconds.
-Of particular note, in excess of 0.9 g (8 m/s²) lateral acceleration was consistently achieved by Car magazine on road tyres of that era.
+Of particular note, in excess of 0.9 g (8 m/s2) lateral acceleration was consistently achieved by Car magazine on road tyres of that era.

 Only 296 examples of the S1 were manufactured (chassis numbers from 460001 to 460296).
 These cars had extremely light and minimalist construction, with fixed side windows, fixed seats (adjustable pedals needing the use of tools), no door handles, no internal door covers, and an aluminum dashboard.
 The steel chassis central beam was sandwiched (incorporated) within the fibreglass bodywork, thus reinforcing stiffness, but making repair rather complicated.

 Series 1A and B (around 350 built) had removable side windows, wooden dashboard, and internal door panel covers which could accommodate the windows once taken off.
 Series 1B had a redesigned rear panel, with new, rectangular light clusters.

 Including the S1A and S1B (which incorporated some of the later S2 changes) variations, 644 Europa S1s were manufactured.